jkanel/centric-dqm/README.md

 ## Management Database Properties File
 The properties file, ```com.centric.dqm.properties```, specifies location and access to the DQM management database.
 This file is located in the same directory as the executable JAR file.

+The following shows contents of an example properties file:
 ```
 driver=com.microsoft.sqlserver.jdbc.SQLServerDriver
 url=jdbc:sqlserver://localhost;databaseName=dqm_mgr